QUOTES-Reaction to death of Italian business tycoon Del Vecchio | Business

 Designer Giorgio Armani "First and foremost, I lose a friend, with whom I shared a long and pioneering professional adventure.
 Together, we invented a phenomenon that did not exist: we immediately realized that glasses, from simple functional objects, would become indispensable fashion accessories."

 "Our generation lived through hard times that hardened it: the years of war and reconstruction...
 Of Leonardo, I will always remember his direct way of communicating, his practicality, and his loyalty.
 I will miss him very much."
-Foreign Minister Luigi Di Maio

-"I express my condolences for the death of Leonardo Del Vecchio, an esteemed personality in the entrepreneurial field and beyond.
-His is undoubtedly a successful example of Italian excellence in the world."
-Lombardy Regional Governor Attilio Fontana

-"A great, great entrepreneur, 'THE' Entrepreneur.
-Leonardo Del Vecchio was an international model for pragmatism and for the ability to always look to the future with innovative and winning projects."
-EU Economy Commissioner Paolo Gentiloni:
+Unicredit Chairman Piercarlo Padoan and CEO Andrea Orcel

+"We have lost a great man: Leonardo's extraordinary leadership and vision were evident from the very start of his career.
+A truly international entrepreneur, he successfully dedicated his entire career to the development and economic growth, both in Italy and across the world."
+"He believed that courage, creativity, and determination were the keys to achieving success, not only for his company but also for the global economic system it operates in.
+His contribution to making Italy a great industrial nation will be remembered and felt for decades to come and his loss keenly felt."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)